pinellolab/CRISPResso2/README.md

 docker run -v ${PWD}:/DATA -w /DATA -i pinellolab/crispresso2 CRISPResso --fastq_r1 reads.fastq.gz --amplicon_seq AATGTCCCCCAATGGGAAGTTCATCTGGCACTGCCCACAGGTGAGGAGGTCATGATCCCCTTCTGGAGCTCCCAACGGGCCGTGGTCTGGTTCATCATCTGTAAGAATGGCTTCAAGAGGCTCGGCTGTGGTT
 ```

+### Guardrails

+Guardrails automatically check the inputs and results of experiments against standardized values.
+The guardrail warnings that are triggered are printed in the commandline and at the top of generated reports.
+In order to turn off the guardrails, add the `--disable_guardrails` argument.

+TotalReadsGuardrail : Checks if the number of reads is lower than expected.
+(Default: 10000)
+OverallReadsAlignedGuardrail : Checks if the number of aligned reads is lower than expected.
+(Default: 90% of the total reads)
+DisproportionateReadsAlignedGuardrail : Checks if the number of reads aligned to an amplicon is higher or lower than expected proportionally.
+(Default: 30% more or less than expected)
+LowRatioOfModsInWindowToOutGuardrail : Checks if the ratio of modifications inside to outside the quantification window is lower than expected.
+(Default: 0.01)
+HighRateOfModificationAtEndsGuardrail : Checks if there is a high rate of modifications at the ends of the read.
+(Default: 0.01)
+HighRateOfSubstitutionsOutsideWindowGuardrail : Checks if there is a high rate of substitutions outside of the quantification windows.
+(Default: 0.002)
+HighRateOfSubstitutionsGuardrail : Checks if the proportion of substitutions to other modifications is higher than expected.
+(Default: 0.3)
+ShortSequenceGuardrail : Checks if the provided sequences (both Amplicons and Guides) are shorter than expected.
+(Amplicon Default: 50, Guide Default: 19)
+LongAmpliconShortReadsGuardrail : Checks if the rovided amplicon is more than <value> times the average length of read.
+(Default: 1.5)

+### CRISPRessoPro

+CRISPResso is an open source tool for free use by academics.
+However, for-profit organizations are required to purchase a license to use CRISPResso.
+As a part of this license, organizations gain access to the CRISPRessoPro package which supplements CRISPResso
+with several useful features:
+- Interactive and improved plots using D3 and Plotly
+- Customizable colors
+- Customizable warnings based on potential issues in results (guardrails)

+#### Installation

+To add CRISPRessoPro to CRISPResso contact Edilytics - support@edilytics.com

+#### D3 and Plotly

+If CRISPRessoPro is installed, by default reports will include interactive plots.
+To use matplotlib for figures add the `--use_matplotlib` argument.

+#### Customizable Colors and Guardrails

+If CRISPRessoPro is installed, by default the colors and guardrails will remain the same as CRISPResso.
+To alter this, use the `--custom_config` argument and a filepath to a `.json` file with the following format:

+'''
+"colors": {
+    'Substitution': '#0000FF',
+    'Insertion': '#008000',
+    'Deletion': '#FF0000',
+    'A': '#7FC97F',
+    'T': '#BEAED4',
+    'C': '#FDC086',
+    'G': '#FFFF99',
+    'N': '#C8C8C8',
+    '-': '#1E1E1E',
+},
+"guardrails": {
+    'min_total_reads': 10000,
+    'aligned_cutoff': 0.9,
+    'alternate_alignment': 0.3,
+    'min_ratio_of_mods_in_to_out': 0.01,
+    'modifications_at_ends': 0.01,
+    'outside_window_max_sub_rate': 0.002,
+    'max_rate_of_subs': 0.3,
+    'guide_len': 19,
+    'amplicon_len': 50,
+    'amplicon_to_read_length': 1.5
+}
+'''
+(These are the default values as an example).

+Change the values as desired to any color or guardrail specification.

 ### Example run: Non-homologous end joining (NHEJ)

 Download the test datasets [nhej.r1.fastq.gz](https://crispresso.pinellolab.partners.org/static/demo/nhej.r1.fastq.gz) and [nhej.r2.fastq.gz](https://crispresso.pinellolab.partners.org/static/demo/nhej.r2.fastq.gz) to your current directory.
 This is the first 25,000 sequences from a paired-end sequencing experiment.
 To analyze this experiment, run the command: